 Sep.
-16, 2018
+17, 2020

-Victims of Hurricane Florence in parts of North Carolina and elsewhere have until Jan.
-31, 2019, to file certain individual and business tax returns and make certain tax payments, the Internal Revenue Service announced on Sept.
-15, 2018.
+Victims of the Oregon wildfires and straight-line winds that began on Sept.
+7 now have until Jan.
+15, 2021 to file various individual and business tax returns and make tax payments, the Internal Revenue Service has announced.

-The IRS is offering this relief to any area designated by the Federal Emergency Management Agency (FEMA), as qualifying for individual assistance.
-Currently, this only includes parts of North Carolina, but taxpayers in localities added later to the disaster area, including those in other states, will automatically receive the same filing and payment relief.
+The IRS is offering this relief to any area designated by the Federal Emergency Management Agency (FEMA) as qualifying for individual assistance.
+Currently this includes Clackamas, Douglas, Jackson, Klamath, Lane, Lincoln, Linn and Marion counties in Oregon, but taxpayers in localities added later to the disaster area will automatically receive the same filing and payment relief.
 The current list of eligible localities is always available on the disaster relief page on IRS.gov.
-The tax relief postpones various tax filing and payment deadlines that occurred have more time to file.
+The tax relief postpones various tax filing and payment deadlines that occurred on Nov.
+2, 2020.
+It also applies to tax-exempt organizations, operating on a calendaryear basis, that had a valid extension due to run out on Nov.
+16, 2020.
+Businesses with extensions also have the additional time including, among others, calendaryear corporations whose 2019 extensions run out on Oct.
+15, 2020.